Moinalee/DjangoUserData/README.md

     }
 }
 ```

-   (*if you are using Linux mysql is preffered or else errors will occur related to timezone and if still you want use sqlite in Linux change USE_TZ = True in src/user_project/settings.py but it will give appropriate timezone data*)
+  *Note: if you are using Linux mysql is preffered or else errors will occur related to timezone and if still you want use sqlite in Linux change USE_TZ = True in src/user_project/settings.py but it will give appropriate timezone data*
 ------

 6. Make migrations to the database.